seaarcpho/plugins/plugins/fileparser/README.md

   - Get the list of actors: match at index 1, further split into individual actor by using a `","` splitter on the match.
 - `(?![\\s\\S]*\/)(.*)$` that matches everything from the last separator to the end of the string.
 By setting `scopeDirname: true`, the pattern is applied on the full path, which is perfect to get the movie name (that in our example is always the deepest directory in the path).

-Some useful regex can be (replace `DELIM` with text of your choice):
+Some useful regex can be (replace `DELIM` with your delimiter of choice):
 - `(.+?)(?:DELIM|$)`: break a string into a match for each part of the string delimited by the given separator.
 Can be used on path to split folders with `'/'`as delimiter or on file name to split the file components according to your separator of choice.
 - `(?<=DELIM).+?(?=DELIM)`: match everything between two separators (that can be different from each other).
 - `(?![\\s\\S]*DELIM)(.*)$`: match everything after the last delimiter of its kind (until end of the string).

 `parserconfig.json` (remember: to be placed in your library)
 ```json